Business Planning

 Market size

 Unlike industry size, which is usually measured in dollars, your market size is how many potential customers there are for your product or service.
-We’ve got a great method for figuring out your market size that you can read about here.
+We have a great method for figuring out your market size, which helps you break down the total available market into what you can realistically service.

 Demographics